dragon-dune/dragon-dune/dragon-dune.md

     -   If the Orcs are not playing, then whomever has the most castles wins.
 If there is a tie, then the tied players may fight with any units already present in 0• (normally a neutral territory), with the winner of the battle winning the game.
-If there is still winner, then the first of the tied players in player order is the winner.
+If there is still no winner, then the first of the tied players in player order is the winner.

-4. If then game has not ended, then it goes back to the Dragon Round.
+4. If the game has not ended, then it goes back to the Dragon Round.

 * * *